-|Author||J. Brian.
-Peckham|
+|Author||J. Brian Peckham|

 |Publication Date||October 30, 2014|

-In this magnum opus, the late Brian Peckham examines all of the evidence currently available to paint as complete a portrait as is possible of Phoenicia: its history, its people, and its culture.
+In this magnum opus, the late Brian Peckham examines all of the evidence currently available to paint as complete a portrait as is possible of the land, its history, its people, and its culture.
 In fact, it was not the Phoenicians but the Canaanites who invented the alphabet; what distinguished the Phoenicians in their turn was the transmission of the alphabet, which was a revolutionary invention, to everyone they met.
 The Phoenicians were traders and merchants, the Tyrians especially, thriving in the back-and-forth of barter in copper for Levantine produce.
 They were artists, especially the Sidonians, known for gold and silver masterpieces engraved with scenes from the stories they told and which they exchanged for iron and eventually steel; and they were builders, like the Byblians, who taught the alphabet and numbers as elements of their trade.